Codeception/codeception.github.com/docs/Introduction.md

 In most cases tests don't guarantee that the application works 100% as it is supposed to.
-You can't predict all possible scenarios and exceptional situations for complex apps, but with tests you can cover the most important parts of your app and at least be sure they work as predicted.
+You can't predict all possible scenarios and exceptional situations for complex apps, but with tests you can cover the most important parts of your app.

 There are plenty of ways to test your application.
 The most popular paradigm is [Unit Testing](https://en.wikipedia.org/wiki/Unit_testing).
-For web applications, testing just the controller and/or the model doesn't prove that your application is working.
+But for web applications, testing just the controller and/or the model doesn't prove that your application is working.
-To test the behavior of your application as a whole, you should write functional or acceptance tests.
+To test the behavior of your application as a whole, you should also write functional or acceptance tests.

-Codeception supports all three testing types.
-Out of the box you have tools for writing unit, functional, and acceptance tests in a unified framework.

 | | Unit Tests | Functional Tests | Acceptance Tests
 | --- | --- | --- | --- |